Sugar Ray Leonard vs. Thomas Hearns (1st meeting)

 - After Leonard hurt Hearns, there was a reversal of roles: Hearns became the boxer, and Leonard became the aggressor.
 Hearns won rounds nine through twelve on all three scorecards.
 After the twelfth round, Leonard's trainer, Angelo Dundee, told him, "You're blowing it, son.
 You're blowing it."

 - In the thirteenth round, with his left eye almost swollen shut, Leonard hurt Hearns with a right hand and followed up with a barrage of punches.
 Hearns went through the ropes, but the referee ruled it a slip.
 In the final seconds of the round, Leonard put Hearns down for an official knockdown.

 - In the fourteenth round, Leonard staggered Hearns with an overhand right and pinned him on the ropes.
 After Leonard hit Hearns with a combination to the body and head, the referee stopped the fight.

-- Leonard vs. Hearns was named 1981 Fight of the Year by The Ring magazine.
+- Leonard vs. Hearns I was named the 1981 Fight of the Year by The Ring.